stv0g/gose/README.md

     -   All state is kept in the S3 storage backend
     -   No other database or cache is required
 -   Direct up & download to Amazon S3 via presigned URLs
-    -   Gose deployment does not see an significant traffic
+    -   GoSƐ deployment does not see an significant traffic
 -   UTF-8 filenames
 -   Multiple user-selectable buckets / servers
 -   Optional link shortening via an external service